Machu Picchu: The modern town of Machu Picchu

-Machu Picchu is officially twinned with Haworth, West Yorkshire in the United Kingdom.
+Machu Picchu is officially twinned with Haworth, West Yorkshire, United Kingdom, as well as Fukushima and Ōtama, Japan, Petra, Jordan, Medley, United States, and Tinum, Mexico.

 Tourist activity

 Machu Picchu is both a cultural and natural UNESCO World Heritage Site.
-Since its rediscovery in 1911, growing numbers of tourists have visited the site each year, with numbers exceeding 1.4 million in 2017.
+Since Hiram Bingham's expedition, growing numbers of tourists have visited the site each year, with numbers exceeding 1.5 million in 2024.
 As Peru's most visited tourist attraction, and a major revenue generator, it is continually exposed to economic and commercial forces.
 In the late 1990s, the Peruvian government granted concessions to allow the construction of a cable car and a luxury hotel, including a tourist complex with boutiques and restaurants and a bridge to the site.
-Many people protested the plans, including Peruvians and foreign scientists, saying that more visitors would pose a physical burden on the ruins.
+These plans faced widespread protests, with critics arguing that the government had failed to conduct a proper environmental impact survey, as requested by the National Institute of Natural Resources, which warned of potential harm to the ecosystem.
 In 2018, plans were restarted to again construct a cable car to encourage Peruvians to visit Machu Picchu and boost domestic tourism.
 A no-fly zone exists above the area.
-UNESCO is considering putting Machu Picchu on its List of World Heritage in Danger.
+UNESCO considered including Machu Picchu on its List of World Heritage in Danger in 2017 due to overcrowding concerns, but ultimately decided against it.

-During the 1980s, a large rock from Machu Picchu's central plaza was moved to a different location to create a helicopter landing zone.
-In the 1990s, the government prohibited helicopter landings.
-In 2006, a Cusco-based company, Helicusco, sought approval for tourist flights over Machu Picchu.
-The resulting license was soon rescinded.

-Tourist deaths have been linked to altitude sickness, floods and hiking accidents.
-UNESCO received criticism for allowing tourists at the location given high risks of landslides, earthquakes and injury due to decaying structures.

-In 2014, nude tourism was a trend at Machu Picchu and Peru's Ministry of Culture denounced the activity.
-Cusco's Regional Director of Culture increased surveillance to end the practice.

-From 1994 to 2019, the Chief of the National Archaeological Park of Machu Picchu was Fernando Astete, a Peruvian anthropologist and archaeologist, who worked for more than thirty years on the preservation, conservation and research of the site.
-As a result of his research as director of the Park, the construction processes and functions of the sanctuary were acknowledged by the scientific community and a better understanding of the Inca landscape was given to the general public, who increasingly started to implement more sustainable tourism in the area, as a sign of respect for the site.
+Efforts to manage the impact of tourism have included various measures over the years.
+In the 1980s, a rock from Machu Picchu's central plaza was moved to create a helicopter landing zone, a practice which was later stopped.
+In 2006, the company Helicusco sought approval for tourist flights over the site, but the license was soon rescinded.
+In January 2010, severe flooding caused by El Niño trapped over 4,000 people and disrupted access to Machu Picchu, leading to its temporary closure.
+The site reopened on April 1, 2010.
+To further address tourism's impact, stricter entrance regulations were introduced in July 2011, limiting the number of daily visitors to 2,500 per day to the citadel and 400 to Huayna Picchu.
+In 2018, a third entrance phase was added to better manage tourism and reduce site degradation.
+In 2024, the daily visitor limit was officially increased to 4,500, with up to 5,600 permitted during peak season.

+In May 2012, UNESCO urged additional protection measures for the site's buffer zone, especially due to the rapid growth in the nearby town of Aguas Calientes.
+Tourist deaths at Machu Picchu from altitude sickness, floods, and accidents have led to criticism of UNESCO for allowing visits despite the site's high safety risks.
+The trend of nude tourism in 2014 also led to increased surveillance by Peru's Ministry of Culture to end the practice.